imqcam/uploader/README.md

 ### Install the package and its dependencies

 The example below assumes you use conda to manage environments, but you can use pyenv or really any other virtual environment manager.
+In fact, if you skip the "create and activate" step below, Poetry will automatically create a virtual environment associated with the project for you when you run `poetry install` below.

 Create and activate a new conda environment: